leotaku/mobi/README.md

 ## Known issues

 + Chapters are supported but subchapters are not
++ Old readers without KF8 are not supported (Kindle 1, 2 and DX)
 + Books without any text content are always malformed
 + Errors during template expansion result in a panic